Crimson staff writer

 Raquel Coronell Uribe

-Crimson staff writer Raquel Coronell Uribe can be reached at email@example.com.
+Raquel Coronell Uribe is the President of the 149th Guard.
+She can be reached at firstname.lastname@example.org.
 Follow her on Twitter @raquelco15.

 Baring it all in the season’s first snowfall, hundreds of Harvard students gathered outside Wednesday night in jackets, underwear, and little else to resume the boisterous tradition of streaking around Harvard Yard the midnight before finals.